laurens-in/workshop-browser2021-slides/index.md

 ----

-How do we conceptualize **generative music**?
+How do we conceptualize **generative art**?

-Note: The idea of an abstract piece of art which exists only through its specific instantiation, which is unique in time and space.
-This way of thinking isn't necessarily new, it has been around in art for quite some time.
-Not in the dodecaphonic music of Schönberg and his followers, not in the serialism of Messiaen or the algorithmic composition of König or Xenakis.
-We these ideas in early performance art, for example the sound-walks of Max Neuhaus: The composition exists in the form of a route which the composer knows and walks with his audience.
+Note: For me it's the idea of an abstract piece of art which exists only through its specific instantiation, which is unique in time and space - to use Benjamins terminology.
+These ideas aren't really new though, they have existed in art for quite some time.
+Not in the dodecaphonic music of Schönberg and his followers, not in the serialism of Messiaen or the algorithmic composition of Hiller & Issacson.
+We find it first in early performance art, for example the sound-walks of Max Neuhaus: The composition exists in the form of a route which the composer knows and walks with his audience.
 Within that route the sounds are certainly predictable, but ultimately - from a compositional perspective - random.
-A big topic in performance art is acutally reproduction: some argue that performance can only be “reproduced” in a way that it loses its uniqueness.
-By means of preservation - a recording, a film - or by means of reenactment - essentially theater.
-Through both these methods it is essentially no longer performance art.
+It is interesting to note that reproduction - for the sake of e.g. documentation - is a big topic in performance art.
+Some argue that performance art could only be "reproduced" in a way that it loses its uniqueness.
+By means of preservation - a recording, a film - or by means of reenactment - essentially theater - by both of which it is no longer performance art as a result.

 ----

 Why draw the line here and now?

-Note: Generative music up until now exists almost exclusively in an exhibition space.
-This means I have the go to the museum, sit on an uncomfortable chair or bench and listen to the generative piece for about 10 minutes with people walking in and out only conceptually being able to grasp the extent of the composition, then going home, mostly disappointed.
-What good is an endless composition if I can only listen to it one time?
-This bothered me so much - that i could not listen to generative music in the way i prefer to listen music - that i made live-eternal. so maybe now you start seeing where i'm going at.
+Note: So if these ideas have existed that long even before real-time computer-generated music was a thing - which of course it has been for quite a while now - why do I draw the line here and now?
+Generative music - up until now - exists almost exclusively in an exhibition space.
+This usually means I have the go to the museum, sit on an uncomfortable chair or bench and listen to the generative piece for about 10 minutes with people walking in and out only conceptually being able to grasp the extent of the composition, then going home, mostly disappointed (this is essentially how Benjamin described *traditional* art in 1935).
+What good is an *endless* composition if I can only listen to it one time?
+This bothered me so much - that there was no generative music that I could listen to in the way I like to enjoy music - that I made live-eternal.
+Maybe now you start to see where this is going:

 ----